cloudopsjalli/aws-enterprise-microservices/README.md

 # Cloud & DevOps Projects

-Welcome to the **aws-projects Repository**
+Welcome to the **aws-enterprise-microservices Repository**

-This repository contains a collection of **real-world AWS, DevOps, and Cloud Engineering projects** designed to simulate production-grade architectures used in modern systems.
+This repository contains a collection of **aws enterprise microservices project** designed to simulate production-grade architectures used in modern systems.

-Each project is built with a focus on:
--  Real-world architecture
--  Hands-on implementation

----

-## About This Repository

-This is not a collection of basic demos.

- Every project in this repository is designed to:
-- Teach practical cloud engineering
-- Help you **build production-ready systems
-- Bridge the gap between **theory and real-world implementation

----

 **Key Features:**
 - Multi-tier VPC architecture